Playwright is a rising star in the web scraping and automation world. Thought Puppeteer was powerful? Playwright will blow your mind.

 - Number of stars

 - List of repository topics

-To use Playwright you’ll need Node.js version higher than 10 and a package manager.
+To use Playwright you’ll need Node.js version 14 or higher and a package manager.
 We’ll use

 npm, which comes preinstalled with Node.js.
 You can confirm their existence on your machine by running: